runtimeverification/rv-predict/errors/rv-error/README.md

 ## Description

-This tool is designed to handle logic to generate error reports for RV-Match and RV-Predict.
+This tool is designed to handle logic to generate error reports for the RV Toolkit.
 You can build it with `mvn package`.
 The `bin` directory should be added to your path in your shell profile.

 It can be invoked in the following way manually: